This article continues from part 1.

 An island no more

 We now fast-forward past William the Conqueror and through several hundred years of medieval history.
 During this time, the Wantsum Channel was gradually silting up, aided and abetted by human hands – including local monks who built walls and reclaimed land.
 In the year 1672, the last ship sailed through the Wantsum Channel.
 Today, Thanet is joined by land to the rest of the county of Kent, with the rivers Stour and Wantsum (the latter little more than a drainage ditch) being the remnants of the former sea channel.
-However, there is no guarantee that Thanet will remain an island into the future.
+However, there is no guarantee that Thanet will remain as part of mainland Britain.
 Over the next few hundred years, with climate change and sea level rise on the agenda, the former Wantsum Channel may one day flood again.
 If you’ll excuse the pun, it may well be a case of… “Isle be back”.

 Above: A recent aerial shot of Thanet from the north (photo by Lewis Clarke)